 In addition, it is prohibited to distribute, sell or rent to the minors videogames whose category is inappropriate for their age.
 More information on the implementation of regulations relating to the protection of children and young people from audiovisual content can be obtained from the Croatian Audiovisual Centre, by e-mail: email@example.com.

-Pursuant to the Criminal Code, whoever to a child under the age of fifteen sells, gives a gift, presents or publicly displays, by means of a computer system, network or media for the storage of computer data or in some other way makes accessible the flies, pictures, audio-visual content or other objects of pornographic content or shows him or her a pornographic performance shall be punished by imprisonment not exceeding three years.
+Pursuant to the Criminal Code (Art.
+165), whoever to a child under the age of fifteen sells, gives a gift, presents or publicly displays, by means of a computer system, network or media for the storage of computer data or in some other way makes accessible the files, pictures, audio-visual content or other objects of pornographic content or shows him or her a pornographic performance shall be punished by imprisonment (six months to five years).

 Pursuant to the Act on Restricting the Use of Tobacco and Tobacco-Related Products, in the Republic of Croatia it is forbidden to smoke in all closed public places